 Privacy notice

-Under the Prevent Duty, specified authorities must have due regard to the need to prevent people from being drawn into terrorism.
-This training service explains the purpose of Prevent, the process of radicalisation, how to identify when someone may be vulnerable to radicalisation, how to raise concerns and what a proportionate response looks like.
-It is aimed at frontline staff, including education, health, local authorities, police, prisons, probation and youth justice across England, Wales, and Scotland.
+This training service explains the purpose of Prevent, the risk around radicalisation, how to identify when someone may be susceptible to radicalisation, how to raise concerns and what a proportionate response looks like.
+It is aimed at frontline staff, including education, health, local authorities, police and criminal justice agencies (prisons, probation, youth justice) across England, Wales, and Scotland.

 The controller of the information is the: